A Quinta

 A Quinta (English: The Farm) is the third season of the Portuguese version of the reality show The Farm, which was broadcast by TVI.
 The last two seasons were known as Quinta das Celebridades (English: Farm of Celebrities) and ran between 2004 and 2005.
-The format came back 10 years after, however this time it'll have a mix of celebrities and anonymous contestants.
+The format came back 10 years after, however this time it will have a mix of celebrities and anonymous contestants.
 Teresa Guilherme will be the host, unlike last two seasons which had Júlia Pinheiro as the host.
 The applications officially opened on July 28.
 Applications were supposed to end on August 31, however probably due to a low number of applications it was postponed to September 15, when they finally ended.
 After some speculations that the season would premiere on the night of the legislative election, it was officially confirmed that it would premiere the day before, on October 3.
-There will be a 24-hour channel, however this time it'll be exclusive of NOS.
+There will be a 24-hour channel, however this time it will be exclusive of NOS.
 The final prize money for the winner is €20,000.